21 May Your IVF Timeline

 Step Four – Fertilization

 Eggs are fertilized within hours of retrieval.
 It takes about one or two full days to know whether or not viable blastocysts (fertilized eggs) have resulted, and you’ll be contacted and informed.
-If you’ve chosen to have PGS or PGD performed, it’s done around Day 5 after fertilization.
+If you’ve chosen to have PGT performed, it’s done around Day 5 of your IVF timeline after fertilization.